 President Trump’s letter stating his decision to fire FBI Director James Comey implies that public confidence and trust in law enforcement officials matters.
-While Mr. Trump’s choice may be controversial, the importance of public confidence in law enforcement is probably an idea that few would dispute.
+While Mr. Trump’s choice may be controversial, the importance of public faith in law enforcement is probably an idea that few would oppose.
 The public relies on members of law enforcement to maintain order in communities across America, which is why their failures are so significant.

 On April 29th, former officer Roy Oliver shot and killed 15-year-old Jordan Edwards while he was leaving a party.
 Initially, police stated that the car Edwards rode in was backing up toward the officers “in an aggressive manner.”
 However, authorities later said that body camera footage revealed that the vehicle was driving away from the officers at the time of the shooting according to a report by The Associated Press.
-Given that ex-officer Oliver was the shooter, it seems likely that the initial, false report came from him.
+Given that ex-officer Oliver was the shooter, it seems likely that the initial, false statement came from him.

 Your donation will help to ensure that The Augustan continues to offer honest, informed, and fair-minded commentary on issues that matter.
 DONATE NOW